 - Please contact Leah Graves for information about the next available program.

-- A new supervisor is considered one who was promoted or hired into a role in the last two to three years, where the primary duty of the job is to supervise the work of two or more UT employees (not students) on a regular basis.
+- A new supervisor is considered one who was promoted or hired into a supervisory role in the past three years, where the primary duty of the job is to supervise the work of two or more UT employees (not students) on a regular basis.

 This program is open to those who have been newly promoted or hired into a supervisory role.

 - Eight courses offered in four, day-long modules

 - Training delivered in consecutive months to create an immersive experience

 - A cohort format that enables participants to build a network of peers at UT